avocado-framework/avocado/docs/source/DebuggingWithGDB.rst

         app.exit()
         self.assertIn("MY VARIABLE 'A' IS: ff", out)

-You can see that instead of running the binary using ``process.run`` we invoke ``gdb.GDB``.
+You can see that instead of running the executable using ``process.run`` we invoke ``gdb.GDB``.
 This allows us to automate the interaction with the GDB in means of setting breakpoints, executing commands and querying for output.